nstraub/injectjs/README.md

 # <a name="install"></a>Installation

-simply download inject.js or inject.min.js from the dist folder and include it into your html page(s), in that order.
+Simply download inject.js or inject.min.js from the dist folder and include it into your html page(s), in that order.

+You can also install it using npm `npm install inject-js`

 > **Note:** As of version 0.3 InjectJS includes a grunt build process to lint, test, merge and minify all the code into a single inject.js file (and an inject.min.js file, of course).
 If you want to tinker about with the different aspects of the library simply clone it and look into the src dir.